joraco-dev/prometeo/README.md

 At this point, we can talk that we're in front of our service core.
 With this app we control all the workflow of the metrics sent by our sensors, store them, analyze them and take actions depending on the readings.

 So, lets analyse node by node.
-Also, you can find the code here, if you want to import to your personal project, just take into account that credentials, tokens and sensitive data is masked with XXXXXXXX.
+Also, you can find the code here, if you want to import to your personal project, just take into account that credentials, tokens and sensitive data are deleted.

 - IBM IoT: It connects and receives the events from every device registered in our IoT Hub.
 The messages are received in json format.